The Incident Investigation

 In determining the cause of an incident, it is often easier to identify the immediate cause rather than the root cause.
 With this in mind, one commonly used approach is to employ the Three Why’s technique.
 For example, the immediate cause of an employee slipping may be due to a wet floor (why did the employee get hurt).
 The next why may be “Why was the floor wet.”
 When finding out that the organic recycling bin is leaking fluid, the next question may be “Why is the bin leaking?”
 Through such process, the recommendation of the committee may be to repair or replace bins so that they do not leak.

 Additionally, investigators may recommend temporary measures to reduce risk until the bins are replaced – perhaps relocating the bins.
-Another recommendation might be for a scheduled inspection of bins to make sure that they are not leaking.
+Another recommendation might be for a scheduled inspection of workplace conditions to spot such hazards.

 While this has been a fairly simple illustration, techniques such as the Six W’s and the Three Why’s can be used to investigate many accidents in conjunction with the basic investigative steps outlined above.